Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 Though the decision to invest in a house or condo as your second home is quite personal, here are a few reasons that make buying a condo a much more convenient choice:

-Best part - these amenities are accessible all year round and are maintained by the condo association for a fixed fee.
-This means you won’t have to waste any of that vacation time or money in tedious repairs.
+The best part - these amenities are accessible all year round and are maintained by the condo association for a fixed fee.
+This means you won’t have to waste any of that vacation time or money on tedious repairs.

 • Lock up and leave convenience.
 One of the biggest advantages of buying a vacation condo in Miami is the ability to simply lock up and leave.
 As most condo buildings come with 24/7 security and camera surveillance, you can leave your vacation home behind without worrying about its safety.
 Even if the building you choose does not have dedicated security, your condo will benefit from safety in numbers as opposed to a standalone house.